 This requirement will be covered by Rule 22 in the Standard Code of Rules Youth.

-The National Game Board also gave their approval for the FA to set the minimum levels of benefit cover which are mandatory and to highlight the levels of cover that are highly recommended.
+The National Game Board also gave their approval for the FA to set the minimum levels of benefit cover which are mandatory and to highlight other levels of cover.

 The mandatory levels of cover must form part of the personal accident cover purchased by clubs as part of the affiliation process.